GLOBAL MARKETS-World stocks hit another record, oil up in big data week

 MSCI All Country World Index Market Caphttp://tmsnrt.rs/2EmTD6j

-(Additional reporting by Dhara Ranasinghe in London; editing by John Stonestreet, William Maclean)
+(Additional reporting by Dhara Ranasinghe in London; Editing by John Stonestreet, William Maclean and Alison Williams)

 ((simon.jessop@thomsonreuters.com; +44 (0) 207 542 5052; Reuters Messaging: Reuters Messaging: simon.jessop.thomsonreuters.com@reuters.net))